-To centralize risk management functions currently handled by different departments, the Bank's board of directors resolved that a risk management department would be established to manage the credit risk.
+To centralize risk management functions currently handled by different departments, the Bank and Indovina Bank board of directors resolved that a risk management department would be established to manage the credit risk.
 The objectives of a credit risk management are to improve asset quality and to generate stable profits while reducing risk through a diversified and balanced loan portfolio.
-The Bank's board of directors sets the counterparty credit limits, which are then implemented by the credit committee.
+The Bank and Indovina Bank board of directors sets the counterparty credit limits, which are then implemented by the credit committee.
 The credit committee also monitors current and potential credit exposure to individual counterparties and on an aggregate basis to counterparties and their affiliates.
-The Bank performs periodic and systematic detailed reviews of its lending portfolios to identify credit risks and to assess the overall collectability of those portfolios.
+The Bank and Indovina Bank perform periodic and systematic detailed reviews of its lending portfolios to identify credit risks and to assess the overall collectability of those portfolios.

-The Bank maintains a strict policy to evaluate customers' credit ratings when providing loan commitments and commercial letters of credit transactions.
+The Bank and Indovina Bank maintain a strict policy to evaluate customers' credit ratings when providing loan commitments and commercial letters of credit transactions.
 Certain customers are required to provide appropriate collateral for the related loans, and the Bank retains the legal right to foreclose on or liquidate the collateral.
 The disclosure of the maximum credit exposure shall not take account of any collateral held or other enhancements.